 An example of a summary report on all risks of individual projects

 The risk management phase also incorporates Agile Project Management principles, ensuring flexibility and adaptability.
-This means, as new risks emerge or current ones evolve, teams can pivot and adapt quickly.
+As new risks emerge or current ones evolve, AI tools enhance the ability to pivot and adapt quickly.
 In addition, the Governance Framework establishes clear decision-making processes and responsibility allocation for managing risk, ensuring transparency and accountability throughout the project lifecycle.

 Outcomes of this stage include: